FortuneStreetModding/CustomStreetWorldTour/README.md

 - Three Star Shop value change from 1000 to 500 and price changed from 200 to 100.
 - All boards & characters unlocked by default.
 - Improved balancing to make three-shop districts more viable and fair.
-- Memory Block minigame updated to make every block small
+- Memory Block minigame updated to make every block small (so there's always a risk of selecting the Bowser square).
 - Wiimmfi compatibility included!